Synctest-hub/add-watermark-to-pdf-csharp/README.md

 //Sets properties to the annotation
 watermark.Opacity = 0.5f;
 //Create the appearance of watermark
-watermark.Appearance.Normal.Graphics.DrawString("Imported using Essential&reg; PDF", new PdfStandardFont(PdfFontFamily.Helvetica, 20), PdfBrushes.Red, new RectangleF(50, 50, 250, 50), new PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle));
+watermark.Appearance.Normal.Graphics.DrawString("Imported using Essential PDF", new PdfStandardFont(PdfFontFamily.Helvetica, 20), PdfBrushes.Red, new RectangleF(50, 50, 250, 50), new PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle));
 //Adds the annotation to page
 lpage.Annotations.Add(watermark);